About Gabbitas Education

-Among those seeking teaching and tutoring posts through Gabbitas Education were many individuals destined to become household names; these include Evelyn Waugh, HG Wells, Sir Edward Elgar, Amy Johnson, Sir John Betjeman and, more recently, Stephen Fry.
-We have also been alluded to by writers and poets throughout the 20th century.
-The following words were penned by WH Auden in his poem "A Letter to Lord Byron", first published in 1937:
+Among those seeking work and advice through Gabbitas Education were many individuals destined to become household names; these include Evelyn Waugh, HG Wells, Sir Edward Elgar, Amy Johnson, Sir John Betjeman and, more recently, Stephen Fry and the leading actors from the Harry Potter films.

 With offices now serving the UK and rest of Europe, Asia and the Middle East, Gabbitas Education is uniquely positioned to support the expansion of British education across the globe.